 All fleet stakeholders search for quality service that they can count on.
 So it’s very important to know how third-party maintenance providers evaluate and monitor their service quality.

 In order to attract and retain the highest qualified applicant for positions within the company, strong vendors provide a map for for success which offers opportunity for growth, monetary incentives for continuous achievement and has in place the kind of support system that technicians need to be successful.
 Recruiting from technical schools that have earned a reputation for graduating students equipped with the fundamentals of diagnostics, electronics and mechanical assembly repairs is one of the options to staff contracts.
 To recruit the best candidates the fleet operations team should screen and evaluate each candidate, while Human Resource professionals carefully check references and gather additional information during the personal process.

 Hiring technicians at the right level is important for job satisfaction and key to staffing a shop at peak efficiency with the right mix of technicians.
 Investing in technicians’ on-going education helps to ensure that there are opportunities for advancement and will attract top level candidates.
 By offering competitive wages and a comprehensive array of benefits will also aid greatly in attracting well qualified technicians.

-Fleet Maintenance program should include employee benefits package that is competitive in local area.
+Fleet Maintenance service providers program should include employee benefits package that is competitive in local area.

 - Medical Insurance coverage